Building sustainable and synergistic EIP ecosystems in East & West Africa

 Building on PEP’s current approach to supporting policy-engaged research, this new programmatic strategy focuses on developing the capacities and mechanisms required for researchers and policymakers to not only work together, but also better understand each other’s needs and constraints, while improving their respective EIP-related practices.

-The program will be piloted in different countries in East and West Africa, through the support of nine (9) research centers, and their partner government institutions.
+The program will be piloted in different countries across Africa, through the support of nine (9) research centers, collaborating with selected government institutions to apply the new capacities and mechanisms to the advisory process of specific policy decisions.

 The strategy is structured around the following four main intended outcomes, and related axes of intervention: